The average hourly pay for an Oil Pumper is $15.80.

 Oil pumpers work primarily in oil fields and rigs to extract oil from the earth; they operate pumps to extract the oil, and supporting equipment to transfer it from gas wells into containers.
 They also install equipment and operate it while paying close attention to various gauges and meters.
 On a given day, an oil pumper may travel from place to place to reach various wells and optimize pumping productivity.
 Reports of daily production must be kept, usually electronically, and these reports in…Read more

 Oil Pumper Tasks

-Monitor oil pumps, visiting sites and reviewing remote data.
+- Monitor oil pumps, visiting sites and reviewing remote data.

-Lubricate, repair, maintain, and examine oil pumps and related pipelines.
+- Lubricate, repair, maintain, and examine oil pumps and related pipelines.

-Report on data, productivity, and oil sample analysis.
+- Report on data, productivity, and oil sample analysis.